A high school student created a fake 2020 candidate. Twitter verified it

 But there's just one problem: Walz does not exist.
 The candidate is the creation of a 17-year-old high school student from upstate New York, CNN Business has learned.

-The student, who CNN Business spoke to with the permission of his parents and has agreed not to be named as he is a minor, said he was "bored" over the holidays and created the fake account to test Twitter's election integrity efforts.
+The student, who CNN Business spoke to with the permission of his parents and has agreed not to name as he is a minor, said he was "bored" over the holidays and created the fake account to test Twitter's election integrity efforts.

 The blue checkmark is a hallmark of Twitter and one that was later copied by Facebook.
 It is often given to prominent accounts belonging to journalists, politicians, government agencies and businesses.
 The feature is central to Twitter's goal of helping users find reliable information on the platform, often from verified newsmakers.